SitaraLiang/harrypotter-gpt/README.md

 python train.py config/train_harrypotter.py
 ```

-* Checkpoints are saved in `checkpoints/`.
+* Based on the configuration, the model checkpoints are being written into the `--out_dir` directory `out-harrypotter-char` or `out-harrypotter`.
-* Monitor training loss and generate sample text during training.
+* Monitor training loss, training time and MFU during training.

 ## 🎨 Text Generation / Sampling

-Based on the configuration, the model checkpoints are being written into the `--out_dir` directory `out-shakespeare-char`.
-So once the training finishes we can sample from the best model by pointing the sampling script at this directory:
+Once the training finishes we can sample from the best model by pointing the sampling script at the checkpoints directory:

 ```sh
 python sample.py --out_dir=out-harrypotter-char